Lakshmi Persaud: Works

 Persaud’s novels deal with the intricacies of Caribbean identity and individual and communal memory.

 Her first novel Butterfly in the Wind was published by Peepal Tree Press in 1990, and in it Persaud records the mental conflicts that attending a Catholic school caused for a Hindu girl.
 The novel deals in an imaginatively autobiographical way with the first 18 years of her life.
 Persaud records that her reading of Edmund Gosse’s Father and Son: A Study of Two Temperaments and Laurie Lee’s Cider with Rosie were significant influences in writing this book.

 It was followed by her second novel, Sastra, which was published in 1993 also by Peepal Tree Press.
 In one of the episodes, Persaud draws on her tertiary experience.
 Both novels explore the tensions within Hinduism between the somewhat puritanical, patriarchal forms orthodox Hinduism took in the Trinidad of her childhood and youth and its latent capacity for a sensuous embrace of life.

 In October 1994, the Trinidad Guardian published the bestseller list for Caribbean books published abroad.
 Sastra was placed first on the list and Butterfly in the Wind was fifth.

 Following extensive visits to Guyana (the birthplace of her husband), she wrote For the Love of My Name, published by Peepal Tree Press in 2000, a novel which moves far from the more familiar domestic Hindu territory of the earlier two novels.
 Though the fictional island of Maya draws heavily on the actuality of Guyana from the mid-1960s to the 1980s, it has resonances for states throughout the world where political repression and ethnic conflict have gone hand in hand.

 In March 2004, Raise the Lanterns High was published by BlackAmber Publishers and in 2012, Persaud's fifth novel, Daughters of Empire, was published by Peepal Tree Press.

 There has been increasing recognition of Lakshmi Persaud’s work by academic institutions.
 Her novels are being used as texts in Caribbean and post-colonial literature courses in a number of universities and extracts from her novels have been used in English exams in the Caribbean.

 Awards

 In recognition of her work, Warwick University established a 'Lakshmi Persaud Research Fellowship' at its Centre for Translation and Comparative Cultural Studies.

-In 2012, in recognition of the 50th Anniversary of the Independence of Trinidad and Tobago, the National Library and Information System Authority (NALIS) awarded Lakshmi Persaud with a Lifetime Literary Award for her significant contribution to the development of Trinidad and Tobago’s Literature.
+In 2012, in recognition of the 50th Anniversary of the Independence of Trinidad and Tobago, the National Library and Information System Authority (NALIS) awarded Lakshmi Persaud a Lifetime Literary Award for her significant contribution to the development of Trinidad and Tobago’s Literature.

 In October 2013, Persaud was conferred with an Honorary Doctorate, Doctor of Letters (D.Litt.), by The University of the West Indies, St. Augustine, in recognition of her literary contributions.

+In March 2020, Persaud was awarded a Chaconia Medal (gold) as part of the National Awards in Trinidad and Tobago.
+The Chaconia is awarded to “any person who has performed long and meritorious service to Trinidad and Tobago tending to promote the national welfare or strengthen the community spirit”.
+She received the Chaconia Medal for her work in education and culture.